l0wBoB/DDB-Homebrew/2024-StatBlocks.md

 - Invisibility.
 The imp casts Invisibility on itself, requiring no spell components and using Charisma as the spellcasting ability.
 - Invisibility.
 The quasit casts Invisibility on itself, requiring no spell components and using Charisma as the spellcasting ability.
 - Scare (1/Day).
 Wisdom Saving Throw: DC 10, one creature within 20 feet.
 Failure: The target has the Frightened condition.
 At the end of each of its turns, the target repeats the save, ending the effect on itself on a success.
 After 1 minute, it succeeds automatically.
 - Shape-Shift.
 The quasit shape-shifts to resemble a bat (Speed 10 ft., Fly 40 ft.), a centipede (40 ft., Climb 40 ft.), or a toad (40 ft., Swim 40 ft.), or it returns to its true form.
 Its statistics are the same in each form, except for its Speed.
-Any equipment it’s wearing or carrying isn’t transformed.
+Any equipment it's wearing or carrying isn't transformed.
 - Shape-Shift.
 The imp shape-shifts to resemble a rat (Speed 20 ft.), a raven (20 ft., Fly 60 ft.), or a spider (20 ft., Climb 20 ft.), or it returns to its true form.
 Its statistics are the same in each form, except for its Speed.
-Any equipment it’s wearing or carrying isn’t transformed.
+Any equipment it's wearing or carrying isn't transformed.
 - Roar.
 Wisdom Saving Throw: DC 11, one creature within 15 feet.
-Failure: The target has the Frightened condition until the start of the lion’s next turn.
+Failure: The target has the Frightened condition until the start of the lion's next turn.
 - Needle Sword.
 Melee Attack Roll: +6, reach 5 ft.
 Hit: 6 (1d4 + 4) Piercing damage.
 - Shortsword.
 Melee Attack Roll: +5, reach 5 ft.
 Hit: 6 (1d6 + 3) Piercing damage.
 - Shortbow.
 Ranged Attack Roll: +5, range 80/320 ft.
 Hit: 6 (1d6 + 3) Piercing damage.
 - Enchanting Bow.
 Ranged Attack Roll: +6, range 40/160 ft.
-Hit: 1 Piercing damage, and the target has the Charmed condition until the start of the sprite’s next turn.
+Hit: 1 Piercing damage, and the target has the Charmed condition until the start of the sprite's next turn.
 - Heart Sight.
 Charisma Saving Throw: DC 10, one creature within 5 feet the sprite can see.
 Celestials, Fiends, and Undead automatically fail the save.
-Failure: The sprite knows the target’s emotions and alignment.
+Failure: The sprite knows the target's emotions and alignment.
 ## Bonus Actions
 - Trample.
 Dexterity Saving Throw: DC 16, one creature within 5 feet that has the Prone condition.
 Failure: 17 (2d10 + 6) Bludgeoning damage.
 Success: Half damage.
 - Bubble Dash.
 While underwater, the seahorse moves up to half its Swim Speed without provoking Opportunity Attack action.